lenli/LCLPlayingCardView/README.md

 LCLPlayingCardView
 ===============

 LCLPlayingCardView is a simple, but beautiful playing card implemented as a UIView.
+Available as a [CocoaPod](http://cocoapods.org).
 See [CocoaDocs documentation](http://cocoadocs.org/docsets/LCLPlayingCardView/1.0.1/Classes/LCLPlayingCardView.html) for more details.

 ![image](LCLPlayingCardViewScreenshot.png)